katieburak/diversedata.github.io/LGBTIQ-rights/README.md

 - “Data Page: Gini Coefficient”, part of the following publication: Joe Hasell, Bertha Rohenkohl, Pablo Arriagada, Esteban Ortiz-Ospina, and Max Roser (2023) - “Economic Inequality”.
 Data adapted from World Bank Poverty and Inequality Platform.
 Retrieved from https://ourworldindata.org/grapher/economic-inequality-gini-index [online resource]
 - World Bank Poverty and Inequality Platform (2024) – with major processing by Our World in Data.
 “Gini Coefficient – World Bank” [dataset].
 World Bank Poverty and Inequality Platform, “World Bank Poverty and Inequality Platform (PIP) 20240627_2017, 20240627_2011” [original data].
 Retrieved April 16, 2025 from https://ourworldindata.org/grapher/economic-inequality-gini-index

-## Carbon tax

-- “Data Page: Which countries have a carbon tax?”.
-Our World in Data (2025).
-Data adapted from Resources for the Future.
-Retrieved from https://ourworldindata.org/grapher/carbon-tax-instruments [online resource]
-- Dolphin and Xiahou (2022) – with major processing by Our World in Data.
-“Which countries have a carbon tax?” [dataset].
-Resources for the Future, “World Carbon Pricing Database” [original data].
-Retrieved April 16, 2025 from https://ourworldindata.org/grapher/carbon-tax-instruments

 ## Human rights index